Chilled Water System on your next project: save up to 40% of energy

 Other solutions towards savings of up to 40% are:

-• Investing in a reliable water treatment system
+• Investing in water treatment systems and monitoring flow rates.

-All these activities amount to maintenance of the system, which is the best way to counter Low Delta T Syndrome, a system problem that leads to inefficiency.
+• Regular maintenance to prevent issues like Low Delta T Syndrome, a system problem that leads to inefficiency.

 Conclusion